Fall 2022 FAQs

 1. How do I make a payment?

-Payments will be accepted through the cashier’s office in Financial Services, but we encourage students to use one of the following payment options.
+Payments by cash or check will be accepted through the cashier’s office in Financial Services, but we encourage students to use one of the following payment options.

 - Checks or Bill Pay from your bank can be mailed to the following address.
 Please make sure to include the student name and identification number in the memo section.